-Brewer’s yeast (also referred to as nutritional yeast when deactivated) has a profound effect upon our health.
+Brewer’s yeast (also referred to as nutritional yeast when deactivated) has a profound effect on our health.
 In fact, this type of yeast can benefit our health in at least five ways.

 What is Brewer’s Yeast?